- Cardiorespiratory

 to odors, light and sound.

-- Learning the Bones
+- Learning the Bones and

-student's personal anatomy.
+personal anatomy.

 - Learning the Dissecting